apache/gravitino/rfc/rfc-2/rfc-2.md

 ## Metadata Type System
 We use Substrait’s type system to define our metadata schema’s type, Substrait’s type system can be referred here https://substrait.io/types/type_system/.
+In this way, different engines can read and write the same data based on the same schema and field type.
+Instead of each engine having to build a separate external table, multiple engines can be seamlessly connected in the future.

+## Multi-version
+We need to support multi-version for metadata, Each time we find an existing change in the metadata, We save all history version data by adding a new version metadata record.